World War II

 110 planes, 17 planes aborted from overheaded engines.
 That raid had to fly around a typhoon and encountered the 200 mph jet stream, then unknown, plus cloud cover.
 There was one runway on Saipan, the next nearest was 1,200 miles away.
 Therefore if a plane crashed on return, all following would be lost.
 The need for Iwo Jima as an emergency landing site, and eventually a major base, was evident to support the strategy of bombing Japan into submission.
 The last raid was by 828 B-29s with no losses.

 The Consolidated B-32 (improved B-24) was authorized at the same time as the B-29 (improved B-17) and flew first, but it had developmental problems, too, and only 115 were built and 17 saw combat from a test site in the Philippines.
-Others did photo reconn from Okinawa to monitor surrender compliance and were attacked on 17 and 18Aug'45 -- the last man killed in WW2 was a B-32 photographer.
+Others did photo reconn from Okinawa to monitor surrender compliance and were attacked on 17-18Aug'45 -- the last man killed in WW2 was a photographer crewmen of a B-32.

 Return to: WW2 Menu

-About this page: Stories - Little known stories about World War II, the early years.
+About this page: RestOf - Little known background stories about World War II, the early years.

 Contact us at